Sign In

 Are you good with computer systems?

 If you come from a technical background or have the least bit of technical sense, then display it.
-This applies when dealing with office equipment, if you have an affinity with computers, and the production is on a smaller scale, your knowledge can be very valuable if there are any office problems.
+This applies when dealing with the office equipment, if you have an affinity with computers, and the production is on a smaller scale, your knowledge can be very valuable if there are any office problems.

 HoDs

 Know who all the Heads of Department are on set, and know what they do.
-If you are asked to deliver something you stand a better chance of finding them amongst the many people who are milling around.
+If you are asked to deliver something you stand a better chance finding them amongst the many people who are milling around.

 2 sugars?